Supie: Reactions

 Grocery commissioner Pierre van Heerden described the closure as "disappointing", as the company did not become a competitor in the supermarket duopoly.
 National deputy leader Nicola Willis shared the same sentiment, saying that she was "gutted".
 Consumer NZ chief executive Jon Duffy encouraged the Grocery Commissioner to investigate if any anti-competitive behaviour resulted in Supie's closure.

 Operations

 Supie customers were offered a $99 annual subscription for free grocery delivery and 2% minimum cashback on all orders.
 At the time of launch, it stocked about 2,500 products which is compared to the 8,000 products that a Pak'nSave offers.
 This increased to over 6,000 products by June 2022.
-Until closure, Supie was only available in Auckland, Tauranga, and the Waikato, which amounted half of the country's population.
+Until closure, Supie was only available in Auckland, Tauranga, and the Waikato, which amounted to about half of the country's population.

 Rather than buying from the two major supermarkets, Supie created its own supply chain, whose suppliers included those who supplied the major supermarkets.
 Supie believed that they were paying higher prices to suppliers than the major supermarkets.
 They were able take these higher prices as they had lower costs, such as by not having physical locations.